nlpathak/Scriptor/README.md

 ## How to Run
 #### Starting
 Scriptor is available online!
 Visit: `XXX` (Requires UCSD IP address)
-(Un-redacted information is available on private submission copies of this README.)
+(Un-redacted information is available on the Google Form submission.)

 If you want to run Scriptor locally, enter the following commands:
 ```shell